 - Blue mackerel – not overfished and not subject to overfishing

-- Redbait – not overfished but subject to overfishing uncertain.
+- Redbait – not overfished and not subject to overfishing.

 Species risk assessments

 AFMA regularly monitor the effects fishing activities have on marine species, habitats and communities through ecological risk assessments.
 The assessment results help to prioritise the management, research, data collection and monitoring needs for the fishery.